FIP Treatment Protocols

 Remdesivir

-Remdesivir has only recently seen usage for FIP, and is often used only for the start of treatment and then combined with GS-441524.
+Remdesivir is most often used only for the start of treatment and then combined with GS-441524.
 This treatment is primarily in use in Australia and the UK where Remdesivir is legal and available to veterinarians for prescription.

 The treatment protocol is 12 weeks of treatment, however frequently Remdesivir is used only for the initial few weeks, and cats switch to GS-441524 oral tablets for the remainder of treatment.